 Finally, any criminal enhancement requires that the State of Indiana add a separate charge to the case.
 This added enhancement must not only be charged on a separate piece of paper from other offenses, it also must be tried separately from your other charges.
 These precautions protect the rights of our citizens by preventing juries from making assumptions rather than basing a decision on the facts presented at trial.

 If you or a loved one has been charged with a driving offense involving substance use, it is important you understand not only the current charges, but how resolution may affect your future.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.